HamedHeli/CovidDeathAndVax/README.md

       In this project, I cleaned housing market data.
 The data cleaning procedure includes the following transactions:

-      * Detecting Null values and filling them by using the data from other rows
+      * Detecting null values and filling them by using the data from other rows
       * Breaking the address into stress, city, and states
       * Discovering incosistency in data and modify the information so each column has consistent data